Every baker needs a reliable, foolproof vanilla cake recipe up their sleeve - and this French Vanilla Cake is about to become your new favorite!

 - In a separate bowl, mix the oil with roughly half of the milk, then add to the flour/butter mixture and beat on medium speed for exactly two minutes.
 Scrape down the sides of the bowl.300 ml (1¼ cups) Whole Milk, 80 ml (⅓ cup) Vegetable Oil

 - Crack the eggs into a bowl, and lightly beat them with the remaining milk and the vanilla.
 Then turn the mixer back on low speed and slowly drizzle the egg/milk mixture into the cake batter, mixing just until combined.
-Be very careful not to overmix it.3 Large Eggs, 2 teaspoon Vanilla Extract
+Be very careful not to overmix it.3 Large Eggs, 2 tsp Vanilla Extract

 - Divide into two cake pans and bake for 30-40 minutes or until a skewer comes out clean.